Kristina01111000/Drws_site/README.md

 3/13

+- Double check other sites are switched to tabulator
+- New podcast filming 3/13, he will send me the link
+- https://growingholistically.com/the-four-element-scorecard/ make the the media file link the same size as the other download links
+- Next months email will be the documentary”dr w is very proud of this documentary that goes deep into exploring the wisdom of the four elements, when you have 30 minutes to spare it is worth seeing”

 - He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/
 - When i get the new file have the cover, the copyright page, the preface, the table of contents, then the preface, and all of chapter one of the book
+  Add partial book page to the freebies menu
 - Make the book sample file longer, so it doesn’t need to scroll on desktop
 - Switch the book file in the pdf copy in woocommerce when i get it, he is not selling the old one anymore, i will get in in about 3 weeks
 - When I get the new book, remove the old one from the store?
 Including the physical copies?
-- Double check other sites are switched to tabulator
-- New podcast filming 3/13, he will send me the link
-- https://growingholistically.com/the-four-element-scorecard/ make the the media file link the same size as the other download links
-- Next months email will be the documentary”dr w is very proud of this documentary that goes deep into exploring the wisdom of the four elements, when you have 30 minutes to spare it is worth seeing”